-- reading with your child, listening to your child read, asking questions about what your child has read; - helping with spelling and numbers, by giving short tests, written and oral; - showing pleasure in your child's successes and being sympathetic to his/her problems; - attending regular parent information sessions conducted at the school to assist parents.
+- reading with your child, listening to your child read, asking questions about what your child has read; - helping with spelling and numbers, by giving short tests, written and oral; - showing pleasure in your child's successes and being sympathetic to his/her problems; - attending regular parent information sessions conducted at the school to assist parents. - encourage special talents and potential gifts.

-16. Infectious Diseases

-RECOMMENDED MINIMUM PERIODS OF EXCLUSION FROM SCHOOL FOR COMMUNICABLE DISEASE CASES AND CONTACTS
+15. Infectious Diseases RECOMMENDED MINIMUM PERIODS OF EXCLUSION FROM SCHOOL FOR COMMUNICABLE DISEASE CASES AND CONTACTS